Enabling a passkey or security key (console) - Amazon Identity and Access Management

 2. In the navigation pane, choose Users.

-4. Choose the Security Credentials tab.
-Under Multi-factor authentication (MFA), choose Assign MFA device.
+5. Under Multi-factor authentication (MFA), choose Assign MFA device.

-Replace a FIDO security key
+Replace a passkey or security key

-You can have up to eight MFA devices of any combination of the currently supported MFA types assigned to a use at a time with your Amazon Web Services account root user and IAM users.
+You can have up to eight MFA devices of any combination of the currently supported MFA types assigned to a user at a time with your Amazon Web Services account root user and IAM users.
 If the user loses a FIDO authenticator or needs to replace it for any reason, you must first deactivate the old FIDO authenticator.
 Then you can add a new MFA device for the user.